Back to Archive

 Why It's Crazy

-Challenging Gillette — one of the most dominant consumer brands in history — with a $4,500 warehouse video made by one guy.
-Unilever eventually bought Dollar Shave Club for $1 billion in 2016.
+Challenging Gillette — one of the most dominant consumer packaged goods brands in history, with a multi-hundred-million-dollar annual marketing budget — with a $4,500 warehouse video made by one guy with an improv comedy background.
+Unilever eventually bought Dollar Shave Club for $1 billion in 2016, having never spent meaningfully on traditional advertising.

 03